tableau/TabPy/server.md

 pip install tabpy-server

 ```
+This will install TabPy into your active Python environment regardless of whether it uses Anaconda or not.

 As the packages are installed, you will see the install locations listed in the command line.
-These might look like `/Users/username/anaconda/envs/Tableau-Python-Server/lib/python2.7/site-packages` or `\Users\username\anaconda\envs\Tableau-Python-Server\lib\site-packages` depending on your environment.
+These might look like `/Users/username/anaconda/envs/Tableau-Python-Server/lib/python2.7/site-packages` or `\Users\username\anaconda\envs\Tableau-Python-Server\lib\site-packages` or `/Library/Frameworks/Python.framework/Versions/3.6/lib/python3.6/site-packages` depending on your setup.

 Navigate to the tabpy_server folder under `site-packages` and run `startup.bat` or `startup.sh` on Windows and Linux/MacOS respectively.
 You can specify a custom port number as an argument e.g. `startup.bat 9001`.